Spatially Constrained GAN for Face and Fashion Synthesis: Introduction

 \section{Introduction}

-The success of Generative Adversarial Networks (GAN) \citep{goodfellow2014generative} upsurges an increasing trend of realistic image synthesis \citep{zhao2017stylized,zhang2017stackgan,wang2018high}, where a generator network produces artificial samples to mimic the real samples from a given dataset and a discriminator network attempts to distinguish between the real samples and artificial samples.
-These two networks are trained adversarially as two players in a game, which can be modelled and explained using the game theory.
-Eventually, the two-player game will end up with a solution called the Nash Equilibrium.
-In such equilibrium, the generator is capable of mapping a latent vector from a simple distribution to real data samples from a complex distribution, while the discriminator can hardly distinguish the artificial samples from the real ones.
-GANs have been widely used in many applications such as natural language processing \citep{zhang2016generating,yu2017seqgan}, image super-resolution \citep{ledig2016photo,liu2017beyond}, domain adaptation \citep{hoffman2016fcns,bousmalis2017unsupervised}, object detection \citep{li2017perceptual}, activity recognition \citep{li2017region}, video prediction \citep{mathieu2015deep}, face aging \citep{liu2017face}, semantic segmentation \citep{luc2016semantic}, and image-to-image translations \citep{isola2016image,zhu2017unpaired}.
-These methods adopt the adversarial training to their tasks in order to obtain more accurate results and improve the performance.
+The success of Generative Adversarial Networks (GAN)~\cite{goodfellow2014generative} upsurges an increasing trend of realistic image synthesis~\cite{zhao2017stylized,zhang2017stackgan,wang2018high}, where a generator network produces artificial samples to mimic the real samples from a given dataset and a discriminator network attempts to distinguish between the real samples and artificial samples.
+These two networks are trained adversarially as two players in a game, and eventually, the two-player game will end up with the Nash Equilibrium.
+In such equilibrium, the generator is capable of mapping latent vectors from a simple distribution to real data samples from a complex distribution, while the discriminator can hardly distinguish the artificial samples from the real ones.
+GANs have been widely used in many applications such as natural language processing~\cite{zhang2016generating,yu2017seqgan}, image super-resolution~\cite{ledig2016photo,liu2017beyond}, domain adaptation~\cite{hoffman2016fcns,bousmalis2017unsupervised}, object detection~\cite{li2017perceptual}, activity recognition~\cite{li2017region}, video prediction~\cite{mathieu2015deep}, face aging \cite{liu2017face}, semantic segmentation~\cite{luc2016semantic}, face frontalization~\cite{yin2020dual,yin2021superfront}, and image translations~\cite{isola2016image,zhu2017unpaired,jiang2021geometrically}.